 Artificial intelligence is the epicenter of eCommerce for thriving economies – But who is reaping the real rewards?

-These terms are used to from BI Intelligence, To illustrate the various applications of AI in eCommerce and use case studies to show how this technology has benefited merchants/ecommerce service providers.
-So under Machine Learning’s unsupervised learning category of association problem; the best example could be deducing the pattern of consumer behaviour/likeness.
+These terms are used in BI Intelligence to illustrate the various applications of AI in eCommerce and use case studies to show how this technology has benefited merchants and e-commerce service providers.
+So under machine learning’s unsupervised learning category of association problems, the best example could be deducing the pattern of consumer behavior or likeness.
 An example of this could be seen when a store implemented this type of algorithm in its system.
-It found out that there was a strong association between customers(males) who bought light blue shirt also bought black trouser or females who bought expensive shampoo for their long hair also bought good pair of ear rings.
+It turned out that there was a strong association between male customers who bought a light blue shirt and black trousers and female customers who bought expensive shampoo for their long hair and a good pair of earrings.

 New digital products such as mobile applications and games with mobile payments at the backend are delivering new growth areas for developing countries.
 Other initiatives are already producing innovative web-based applications and dynamic new business models.
 For now, the internet in Africa remains a wide-open space where companies can capture large opportunities if they move rapidly and decisively.

-The e-commerce process can be divided into four stages which are information gathering, agreement, transaction and delivery.
-These stages apply equality to B2C and B2B e-commerce.
-At each stage, there are potential implications for consumers, enterprises and other organizations as well as governments.
+The e-commerce process can be divided into four stages: information gathering, agreement, transaction, and delivery.
+These stages apply equally to B2C and B2B e-commerce.
+At each stage, there are potential implications for consumers, enterprises, and other organizations, as well as governments.
 Most exciting of all are the possibilities for using the internet to revamp the delivery of education, health, and other public services—transforming lives in the process.
-McKinsey offers a new and insightful way to estimate the importance of ecommerce — known as iGDP, which measures the percentage that ecommerce contributes to the GDP of a country. iGDP presents a realistic picture of how e-commerce shapes the economy of a country.

 Components of e-commerce